Regrada Documentation

 Supported Policy Types

-assertions — validates case-level assertions pass rate
+assertions — validates case-level assertion pass rate

-json_valid — ensures JSON output validity
+json_valid — ensures model output is valid JSON

-text_contains — pattern matching (required phrases)
+text_contains — required phrase matching

-text_not_contains — negative pattern matching
+text_not_contains — negative phrase matching

-pii_leak — detects PII leakage with configurable detectors
+pii_leak — detects PII in model output

-refusal_rate — monitors model refusal behavior
+refusal_rate — monitors how often the model refuses to respond

-latency — P95 latency thresholds
+latency — enforces P95 latency thresholds

 json_schema — schema validation (scaffolded, not implemented yet)